jinsonvarghese/APTS/standard/appendix/Rules_of_Engagement_Template.md

 - be versioned and auditable
 - default-deny when required sections are missing or ambiguous
 - support both one-time and recurring engagements
-- support review by customers, operators, and independent assessors
+- support review by customers, operators, and independent reviewers

 ## Recommended Template Sections